SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-way-to-implement-administrators-login/rule.md

 ---

-When administrators need different credentials to login to a SharePoint site, there are different ways to implement it.
+When administrators need different credentials to log in to a SharePoint site, there are different ways to implement it.
 <!--endintro-->

 1. Obvious "Login" link for administrators: